ChurchCRM/CRM/CONTRIBUTING.md

 ## Documentation

 Please familiarize yourself with the [documentation](http://docs.churchcrm.io/en/latest/) for the part(s) of code that you're changing.

 * If you're changing anything in the API, please update the API documentation.
 * If you are changing something that affects the user interface, please update the appropriate documentation and help files to ensure continued user friendliness of the application.

-## Style Guide
+## Code / Style Guide

+### API
+  The API is built with [Slim version 2.0](http://docs.slimframework.com/)

 ### UI Standards

 *  We use the [AdminLTE theme](https://almsaeedstudio.com/preview) to generate a consistent UX for our users.
-Before you make any UI changes please review the [AdminLTE documentation](https://almsaeedstudio.com/themes/AdminLTE/documentation/index.html) for the best way to leverage the theme's build in JavaScript and CSS.
+Before you make any UI changes please review the [AdminLTE documentation](https://almsaeedstudio.com/themes/AdminLTE/documentation/index.html) for the best way to leverage the theme's built in JavaScript and CSS.
-*  AdminLTE contains many JavaScript [Plugins](https://almsaeedstudio.com/themes/AdminLTE/documentation/index.html#plugins) (including JQuery), so before adding any external components, please evaluate the plugins already in the project.
+*  AdminLTE contains many JavaScript [Plugins](https://almsaeedstudio.com/themes/AdminLTE/documentation/index.html#plugins) (including [JQuery](http://www.w3schools.com/jquery/) and [Bootstrap](http://www.w3schools.com/bootstrap/)), so before adding any external components, please evaluate the plugins already in the project.

 ### General Code Formatting